 Feasibility study

-What are the overall objectives of the call for proposals?
+What are the overall goals of the call for proposals?

 This initiative aims to develop broad research and innovation collaboration with countries in southern Africa along the entire raw materials value chain.
 The initiative is guided by four overarching objective: